 Unlike some towns, Gainesboro isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Gainesboro are a mix of both white- and blue-collar jobs.
 Overall, Gainesboro is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Gainesboro who work in office and administrative support (25.24%), maintenance occupations (7.62%), and healthcare (7.14%).
+There are especially a lot of people living in Gainesboro who work in office and administrative support (25.79%), maintenance occupations (8.42%), and sales jobs (6.84%).

-Gainesboro is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Gainesboro does not have a public transit system used by locals to get to and from work.

-Gainesboro is a somewhat ethnically-diverse town.
 The people who call Gainesboro home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Gainesboro residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Gainesboro include German, English, Scots-Irish, and Scottish.
+Important ancestries of people in Gainesboro include English, German, Scots-Irish, and Scottish.